-Impact type refers to the beneficial or positive change in the condition or appearance of a resource or a change that moves the resource toward a desired condition, or negative change that detracts from the condition or appearance of a resource or a change that moves the resource away from a desired condition.
-Direct impact that is caused by an action and occurs at the same time and place or indirect impact that is caused by an action but is later in time and place or farther removed from distance, but still reasonably foreseeable.
+Impact type refers to the beneficial or positive change in the condition or appearance of a resource, or a change that moves the resource toward a desired condition.
+Negative change detracts from the condition or appearance of a resource, or moves the resource away from a desired condition.
+Direct impact occurs at the same time and/or place.
+Indirect impact is caused by an action later in time and/or place, but still reasonably foreseeable.